Thundderr/TelevisionShowList/README.md.txt

 Project Title: TelevisionShowList
 By: Aiden Smith

-The goal of this application is to create a list of shows so that you can track what you have watched.
+The goal of this application is to create a list of shows that you can edit to track what you have watched.
-By clicking on each show, you will be able to add the specifics of a show onto your list.
-You will be able to specify the name of the show, if you have finished watching it, and finally if you recommend the show to other people.
-The latter two will result in icons popping up on the menu.
-When performing actions with the application, toasts will pop up when certain parts of the app are triggered, such as clicking on a show on the list.
+Many parts of the application can be accessed through fragments, providing more insight into each component.
-The application will also consist of icons to demonstrate the specifics of each checkbox in each show, having icons for if you have finished a show as well as an icon for if you recommend it.
+Once a show is clicked, a menu will pop up that displays the details of the show, including name, date, and if you have watched and would recommend the show.
+The name can be altered in this menu, while watched/recommended can be toggled by check boxes within the menu.
+The date can be changed by clicking the date button and opening a date selector menu.
+Each of these actions will result in a toast describing the action you are performing.
+Once you exit to the main list, you will see that the show you edited will have either their name changed, or the icons for watched (a green circle) or recommended (a telephone) toggled if those options had been selected.
+The date will also be updated to what the user selected.
+Within each individual show menu, you can also select the time including hours, minutes, and AM/PM, although this will only show up within the show fragment.
+This app can be rotated within any menu you want as well.
+The app also comes with a nice green/black theme that is present throughout each menu.